 And I took some of my favourite villager photos here 😊

 This is a spot that likely wasn’t going to change, but here’s a photo of me chilling in my favourite beach spot with a tasty plate of turnips.

 One of the items I got early on from Gulliver was the Statue of Liberty.
 I rarely see it from the side, so I figured why not put it facing out to sea?

 And while we’re at it, here’s a clip of me deciding to go for that balloon.
 Will I get it???

 I went around town to photograph all my villager houses and their little gardens.
 In the top row: Bam, Bubbles.
 In the bottom row: Rodeo, Annalisa, Huck.
-I didn’t really worry about Fauna and Melba, whose houses were way back in the wilderness of the north-eastern corner of the island, where I hadn’t really grown attached to them yet.
+I didn’t really worry about Fauna and Melba, whose houses were way back in the wilderness of the north-eastern corner of the island, where I hadn’t really grown attached to them (the houses) yet.

 I also took a couple evenings to do this…

 If you know, you know 😝 (And if you don’t know: mapping!)